Grudz/Python_Machine_Learning/README.md

 These programs run in an virtual environment.
 My personal folder location is: C:\Users\Ben\PycharmProjects\tensorEnv

 Also this stores the Coursera "Tensorflow in Practice" programs and documents.
+(Thanks to SHANK885 for the Course Layout below)

 ![](https://d2wvfoqc9gyqzf.cloudfront.net/content/uploads/2019/06/Website-TFSDesktopBanner.png)